thorenscientific/documentation/docs/learning/converter_connectivity_tutorial/index.rst

 What is "ADI Kuiper Linux"?
 Here's a little glossary:

 -  Debian = A Popular Linux Distribution
--  Raspberry Pi OS = Debian customized for Raspberry Pi
--  ADI Kuiper Linux = ADI's Raspberry Pi OS variant with extra goodies:
+-  ADI Kuiper Linux = ADI's specialized Debian distribution with extra goodies:

    -  All drivers for ADI, LTC parts that make sense enabled
-   -  Boot files for FPGA-based reference designs and evaluation boards targetting a number of popular FPGA platforms, including:
+   -  Boot files for FPGA-based reference designs and evaluation boards targeting a number of popular FPGA platforms, including:

-      -  Data acquisition and transciever boards (FMCOMMSx, FMCDAQx, etc.)
+      -  Data acquisition and transceiver boards (FMCOMMSx, FMCDAQx, etc.)
-      -  ZedBoard, Digilent Cora Z7, ZCU102, Intel DE10-Nano, Arria 10 SoC dev kit
+      -  Xilinx platforms: ZedBoard, Digilent Cora Z7, ZCU102, VCK190
+      -  Intel/Altera platforms: DE10-Nano, Arria 10 SoC dev kit, Cyclone 5

-   -  LibIIO, IIO Oscilloscope, other ADI programs and utilitiesg
+   -  LibIIO, IIO Oscilloscope, other ADI programs and utilities
    -  iiod runs at startup
-   -  GNURadio
+   -  GNU Radio (optional)

-More information on Raspberry Pi OS can be found at `Raspberry Pi OS <https://www.raspberrypi.com/software/>`__.
-Raspberry Pi OS includes lots of fun stuff - Minecraft, an office suite, web browser, sound processing labs, other games, etc. We won't cover any of that, but do explore on your own!
-(More information on the Kuiper Belt can be found at `Kuiper_belt <https://en.wikipedia.org/wiki/Kuiper_belt>`__) The SD card image is available at :external+adi-kuiper-gen:doc:`use-kuiper-image`.

-Download the compressed zip file, and extract the .img file. (tar.gz files can be extracted using 7zip in Windows.)
-Follow the procedure for burning SD cards above, using a 16GB (or larger), high-quality, Class 10 or faster SD card.
+   -  Desktop environment with VNC server (optional)

+In order to obtain an SD card with a Kuiper Linux image you can follow the steps in the :external+adi-kuiper-gen:doc:`dedicated Kuiper documentation <index>`.
+Make sure to use or build an image with desktop configured.

 At this point, you should be able to: